drfloob/literate-garbanzo/README.md

  * the trimmed-down version Network Pulse uses

 The GitHub Archive schemas were extracted from the Avro source data;
-there are two because a schema change occurred in 2015.
-I also designed the trimmed-down version of the event data schema to provide the minimum amount of information needed to accomplish the overarching goal.
+there are two because of a schema change in 2015.
+I also designed a trimmed-down version of the event data schema to provide the minimum amount of information needed to accomplish the overarching goal.

 Both schemas were used to generate the Java Objects that are used for schema-specific serialization and deserialization of the event